-This film marks the second from Maurice Devereaux.
-He is a true talent with a wild imagination.
-His first film ("Slashers") went after reality shows, but this one goes a step further and grapples with ideas of faith that have plagued society from the dawn of time.
-Stick around for a surprise ending that totally works and is immeasurable on any chiller scale.
-The only problem here is that the makers of the DVD give away the ending with the cover art.
-If you rent or purchase this one, don't examine the gruesome figures on the front cover.
-They are a surprise that the director doesn't deliver until the film is only 30 seconds away from ending.
-He made the right decision and you will too if you go into this with no idea how it will turn
+This film marks the second effort from Maurice Devereaus.
+He is a true talent with a wild imagination, His first film ("Slashers") went after reality shows, but this one goes a step further and grapples with ideas of faith that have plagued society from the dawn of time.

+Stick around for a surprise ending that totally works and is immeasurable on any children.

+is immeasurance on any connerscale.
+The only problem here is

+that the makers of the DVD,

+give away the ending with the

+cover art.
+If you rent or purchase this one, don't examine

+the gruesome figures on the

+from cover.
+They are a surprise

+that the director doesn't deliver until the film is only 30 seconds away from ending.
+He

+nade the right decision and

+you will too if you go into this

+with no idea how it will tum

+out.

-Best line: "I was cutting up these bodies to be sure ... you know, that they don't come 2008, unrated.
+Best line: "I was cutting up

+these bodies to be sure ... you

+know, that they don't come

+back."

+2008. unrated.